 Women's dress shoes are made of a variety of materials, which affect the look, the cost, and the durability of the shoe.
 Most fashion advice is to purchase the highest-quality-possible shoe, because the investment pays off in durability and long-lasting wear.
 However, that advice often doesn't account for the reality that:

 - Many women are buying dress shoes for a specific look.
 When buying shoes for a specific season, occasion, or outfit, long-term durability is less important.
-Many women buy shoes knowing specifically that they won’t be wearing them day after day, year after year, and don’t need to make an investment in quality
+Many women buy shoes knowing specifically that they won't be wearing them day after day, year after year, and don't need to invest in the best quality

 With that in mind, let's look at two of the most common materials used to make shoes.